 One compromise for improving functionality in existing facilities could be to always hold one door open so there is only one door to maneuver through at any time, but this would not be compliant with the ADA standards.
-For new installations, there are products that eliminate the need for two doors.
+For new installations, there are products that eliminate the need for two doors (here’s one example).
 The separate storm door would be omitted, and the remaining door would be equipped with a screen that can be closed by a secure cover or bifolding panels when the airflow is not needed.
 The best course of action to take if these products do not meet the needs of the facility is to consult the AHJ to determine whether the opening is required to be accessible, and whether an egress problem is created by the installation of a screen door.

 Graphic: 2010 ADA Standards for Accessible Design